hilbix/tino/howto/wsl.md

 # Windows Subsystem for Linux

 WSL is neat.
-It obsoltes things like Git-Shell and CygWin.
+It obsoletes things like Git-Shell and CygWin.
 Now you can run native Linux apps under Windows.
 This here sums things which I was not aware easily.

 ## Current